 Benign Breast Lumps

-Can Men Have Breast Lumps?
+Can Men Get Breast Lumps?

-Can a Breast Lump Indicate an Infection?
+Does a Breast Lump Mean Infection?

 What Should I Do If I Find a Breast Lump?